There’s a difference between getting in shape and getting in the best shape of your life.

 Utilizing various types of protein is not just for show.
 Because your body will digest those proteins at different rates, they will be able to fuel you for much longer.

-If you’re on the market for an option that can keep up with you during your marathon training sessions, MusclePharm’s Combat is a pretty good choice.
+If you’re on the market for a protein powder that can keep up with you during your marathon training sessions, MusclePharm’s Combat is a pretty good choice.

 This particular product is also gluten-free, so a wider range of people should be able to regularly consume it with no issue.

-The issue with this product is its sugar content.
+The issue with this protein powder is its sugar content.
 Compared to many other options on the market, it is noticeably sweeter.
 Some of the flavors do manage to convey the sweetness better, but overall, the product does come off a touch too sweet.

 It frankly doesn’t help that there’s also this difficult-to-describe aftertaste that accompanies the product.
 It’s not bad per se, but it’s not pleasant either.